Circle CI

 # documented at https://circleci.com/docs/2.0/circleci-images/

-# No further dependencies required for Provar
+# No further dependencies are required for Provar

 # working_directory: ~/repo